Particular/docs.particular.net/samples/logging/serilog-custom/sample.md

 ---

-## Introduction

-Illustrates customizing logging by configuring Serilog targets and rules.
+This sample illustrates how to customize logging by configuring Serilog targets and rules.

 ### Configure Serilog